databl/tools/app-registration/README_Secret Auth_Method.md

-Copy the App registration PowerShell script **([databl-azure-review-app-registration_cert.ps1](https://raw.githubusercontent.com/databl/tools/main/app-registration/databl-azure-review-app-registration_cert.ps1))** and **([Databl-Azure-Review_202408.cer]https://github.com/databl/tools/raw/main/app-registration/Databl-Azure-Review_202408.cer)** to your PC and run it from PowerShell as follows.
+Copy the App registration PowerShell script (**[databl-azure-review-app-registration.ps1](https://github.com/ure-review-registratridatabl/msp/blob/main/app-registration/databl-azure-review-app-registration.ps1))** to your PC and run it from PowerShell as follows.

-`PS> databl-azure-review-app-registration_cert.ps1`
+`PS> databl-azure-review-app-registration.ps1 `

-The *databl-azure-review-app-registration_cert.ps1* PowerSehll script will register an App in your Microsoft Azure tenancy and uses a Certificate pair to authenticate to your tenancy.
+The *databl-azure-review-app-registration.ps1* PowerShell script will register an App in your Microsoft Azure tenancy along with a Client Secret for the Databl review application to authenticate to your tenancy.

 This App Registration will grant the Databl Azure Review application the following permissions to your tenancy.
 ```